 Center the Affiliations Here

-Center Address Here

 Center the City, States and Country Here

-Center Phone and Fax Numbers and E-mail Address Here
+(it is your option if you want your entire address and e-mail address listed)

 Abstract

 The abstract is a brief (50-80 words) synopsis of your 2 or 4(Circuits Only)-page paper.
 Its use is to provide a quick outline of your presentation, giving the reader an overview of the research.
 This is an important aspect of your paper, as it is this description that may attract the reader to continue and finish your full report.